dawsbot/essential-eth/CONTRIBUTING.md

 # Essential Eth Contributing Guide

 Thank you for your interest in contributing to Essential Eth!
-We appreciate your effort to help us create smaller bundle sizes for emerging markets.🙌🌍 This guide will help you understand the types of contributions and the process of making them.
+We appreciate your effort to help us create smaller bundle sizes for emerging markets. 🙌🌍 This guide will help you understand the types of contributions and the process of making them.

 ## Types of contributions